This article explores the design and best uses of different types of heat pipes used for electronics cooling. These include:

 Constant conductance heat pipes (standard or CCHP) and vapor chambers are by far the most prevalent type of heat pipe used for cooling electronics.
 As Celsia has numerous website pages on this subject (see below), we won’t do a deep dive here.
 However, we’ll use this definition of a standard heat pipe when comparing them to other types: a copper enclosure with a copper sintered wick structure attached to the entirety of the inner walls of the device and a small amount of water as the working fluid.

 As with many of the other types of heat pipes, standard heat pipes can be made of different envelope materials, use different wick structures, and have alternative working fluids.
 However, these subjects are beyond the scope of this article.
-Please reference these links for further reading:
+Please reference these heat pipe links for further reading:

 As for vapor chambers, Celsia has numerous articles on these devices so I’ll be brief.
 First, vapor chambers are not simply flat heat pipes.
 While it’s true that the most used vapor chambers closely mimic their heat pipe cousins (copper enclosure, sintered wick, water working fluid) they are designed to function as a planar heat spreading device and need a support structure to ensure adequate vapor flow and for structural integrity under clamping loads.
-Heat pipes can be flattened to a width to height aspect ratio on the order of 4:1 while vapor chambers achieve up to 60:1 aspect ratio.
+Heat pipes can be flattened to a width-to-height aspect ratio on the order of 4:1 while vapor chambers achieve up to 60:1 aspect ratio.
 This design makes them a much better heat spreader and perfect for applications where a high degree of isothermality is required.

 Variants on vapor chambers include 2-piece and 1-piece construction.
 The first uses a traditional manufacturing method where two stamped copper plates are bonded together, complete with wick structure, working fluid, and the addition of a support structure.
 A 1-piece design begins life as a very large tube (up to 70mm diameter), that’s sintered then flattened after a support structure is added.
 Benefits of this design include lower cost and the ability to be bent into ‘L’ and ‘U’ shapes.
-Here are some useful links:
+Here are some useful vapor chamber links:

 All heat pipe variations discussed below share a few common characteristics: they use a working fluid that’s matched to the environmental operating conditions of the application, the enclosure of the ‘heat pipe’ can be made from a variety of materials but must be compatible with the working fluid, and the device is evacuated to form a vacuum allowing the working fluid to vaporize at temperatures below what would be required if at atmospheric pressure.
 In short, all variants are two-phase devices.